Bobby LaFromboise: San Diego Padres

 LaFromboise was claimed off waivers by the San Diego Padres on April 2, 2014, and optioned to the Triple-A El Paso Chihuahuas.
 He was recalled on April 9 for a doubleheader against the Cleveland Indians, as the Padres' 26th man, but did not appear in either game and was returned to Triple-A immediately thereafter.
-LaFromboise was designated for assignment on August 20, 2014.
+LaFromboise was designated for assignment on August 20.

 Pittsburgh Pirates

-The Pittsburgh Pirates claimed LaFromboise on August 24, and optioned him to AAA.
-On September 2, 2014, LaFromboise was called up to the majors.
+The Pittsburgh Pirates claimed LaFromboise on August 24, 2014, and optioned him to the Triple-A Indianapolis Indians.
+On September 2, LaFromboise was called up to the majors.
 He made his first postseason appearance for the Pirates, pitching in the 2014 National League Wild Card Game.